 See your doctor if your symptoms don’t go away or improve after five days.
 Children should see a doctor if symptoms persist after two days.

 You should also see your doctor if you have dehydration symptoms, such as a lower than usual amount of urine, dry mouth, and dizziness.
-In addition to dehydration, your body loses electrolytes, which can cause muscle cramps, heart arrhythmias (rhythm problems), and low blood volume.
+In addition to dehydration, diarrhea causes your body to lose electrolytes, which can cause muscle cramps, heart arrhythmias (rhythm problems), and low blood volume.
 People who are very young, very old, or sick can quickly develop life-threatening symptoms.

 Diarrhea may be the body’s reaction to harmful bacteria or a parasite.
 Your doctor can prescribe medication if needed, but often it’s not necessary.
 Diarrhea related to contaminated food or drink will resolve on its own.